News and Updates

 Read news updates on the National Institutes of Health (NIH) HIV/AIDS global research that is conducted by NIH’s Institutes, Centers, and Offices and managed and coordinated by the OAR.
 This news is extracted from the NIH News Releases page and other sources, which are identified after each news item.

-See important announcements and news from the Office of AIDS Research.
+See important updates from the Office of AIDS Research.

-Learn about upcoming and past meetings of the Office of AIDS Research Advisory Council (OARAC), as well as other OAR-sponsored events.
+Learn about upcoming and past meetings of the Office of AIDS Research Advisory Council (OARAC), World AIDS Day at the NIH, as well as other events coordinated by OAR.

 - How Cancer Research Led to AIDS Breakthroughs: The National Cancer Institute (NCI) has played a vital role in the field of HIV/AIDS since the early 1980s when the syndrome of diseases later named AIDS was first identified.
 This article, published by the NCI Office of HIV and AIDS Malignancy, shows how the National Cancer Act and NCI’s work paved the way for the resources, skills, and expertise to be in place for those at the forefront of HIV/AIDS research.

 - Funding Opportunity Announcement PAR-20-224: Avenir Award Program for Research on Substance Use Disorders and HIV/AIDS (DP2 Clinical Trial Optional)

 The NIDA Avenir Award Program provides grants to early-stage investigators who propose potentially transformative studies in substance use and HIV.
 Applications due 8/13.
 Letter of intent due date is 30 days prior to the application due date.

 - Funding Opportunity Announcement PAR-21-238